opal/opal/docs/compiled_ruby.md

 ### Method Missing

 Opal supports `method_missing`.
-This is a key feature of ruby, and opal wouldn't be much use without it!
+This is a key feature of Ruby, and Opal wouldn't be much use without it!
 This page details the implementation of `method_missing` for Opal.

 #### Method dispatches

-Firstly, a ruby call `foo.bar 1, 2, 3` is compiled into the following javascript:
+Firstly, a Ruby call `foo.bar 1, 2, 3` is compiled into the following JavaScript:

 ```javascript
 foo.$bar(1, 2, 3)
 ```

 This should be pretty easy to read.
-The `bar` method has a `$` prefix just to distinguish it from underlying javascript properties, as well as ruby ivars.
+The `bar` method has a `$` prefix just to distinguish it from underlying JavaScript properties, as well as Ruby ivars.
 Methods are compiled like this to make the generated code really readable.

 #### Handling `method_missing`

-Javascript does not have an equivalent of `method_missing`, so how do we handle it?
-If a function is missing in javascript, then a language level exception will be raised.
+JavaScript does not have an equivalent of `method_missing`, so how do we handle it?
+If a function is missing in JavaScript, then a language level exception will be raised.

 To get around this, we make use of our compiler.
-During parsing, we collect a list of all method calls made inside a ruby file, and this gives us a list of all possible method calls.
-We then add stub methods to the root object prototype (an opal object, not the global javascript Object) which will proxy our method missing calls for us.
+During parsing, we collect a list of all method calls made inside a Ruby file, and this gives us a list of all possible method calls.
+We then add stub methods to the root object prototype (an Opal object, not the global JavaScript Object) which will proxy our method missing calls for us.

-For example, assume the following ruby script:
+For example, assume the following Ruby script:

 ```ruby
 first 1, 2, 3
 second "wow".to_sym
 ```

 After parsing, we know we only ever call 3 methods: `[:first, :second, :to_sym]`.
-So, imagine we could just add these 3 methods to `BasicObject` in ruby, we would get something like this:
+So, imagine we could just add these 3 methods to `BasicObject` in Ruby, we would get something like this:

 ```ruby
 class BasicObject